-NOTE 4: A closed structure is required to prevent birds and other external objects from entering the column.
+NOTE 4: A closed structure is required to prevent birds and other external objects from entering the bracket and the column from the luminaire side.

-A luminaire shall be mountable on post top lantern fixings of \emptyset 60 mm and \emptyset 76 mm and on side entry lantern fixings of \emptyset 42 mm and \emptyset 60 mm.
+A luminaire shall be mountable on post top lantern fixings of $\emptyset$ 60 mm and $\emptyset$ 76 mm and on side entry lantern fixings of $\emptyset$ 42 mm and $\emptyset$ 60 mm.
 The luminaire post top or side entry fixing equipment shall be compatible with the standard EN 40-2:2005.
-The luminaire tilt angle shall be at least 0°, 5° and 10° for the post top lantern fixing and at least 0° and -5° for the side entry lantern fixing.
+The luminaire tilt angle shall be at least 0° and, 5° and 10° for the post top lantern fixing and at least 0° and -5° for the side entry lantern fixing.
 The adjustment of the tilting angle shall be done in steps of 2,5° or 5°.
 The adjustment of the tilt angles shall be instructed by means of the installation instructions and markings made on the luminaire.